BUStools/bustools/README.md

 ### Sorting

-Raw BUS output from pseudoalignment programs tends to be unsorted, to make downstream processing easier we can sort the file using `bustools sort`
+Raw BUS output from pseudoalignment programs may be unsorted.
+To simply and accelerate downstream processing BUS files can be sorted using `bustools sort`

 ~~~
 > bustools sort